Anikate-De/gsoc-2024-project-report/README.md

 During my initial proposal, the project was broadly divided into four milestones:

-1. **Create a bare-bones `package: ok_http`:** Using an FFI package template to create a new package, and setting up the necessary dependencies.
+1. **Create a bare-bones `package:ok_http`:** Using an FFI package template to create a new package, and setting up the necessary dependencies.

 2. **Implement the BaseClient Interface and execute requests synchronously:** Not using asynchronous APIs from OkHttp yet, this milestone ensures that the Client was able to execute basic requests.